-In 2018, we also entered into a license agreement with Provention pursuant to which we granted them exclusive global rights for the purpose of developing and commercializing PRV-3279 (formerly MGD010), a CD32B $\times$ CD79B DART molecule being developed for the treatment of autoimmune indications.
-Provention is initially developing PRV-3279 for the interception of systemic lupus erythematosus (SLE), a chronic autoimmune disorder characterized by an abnormal overactivation of B cells and subsequent pathologic production of auto-antibodies.
-Provention has disclosed that it believes PRV-3279 also has the potential to prevent or reduce the immunogenicity of biotherapeutics, including but not limited to gene therapy vectors and transgenes.
+In 2018, we entered into a license agreement with Provention (now Sanofi) pursuant to which we granted them exclusive global rights for the purpose of developing and commercializing PRV-3279 (previously known as MGD010), a CD32B \times CD79B DART molecule being developed for the treatment of autoimmune indications.
+Sanofi is initially developing PRV-3279 for the interception of systemic lupus erythematosus (SLE), a chronic autoimmune disorder characterized by an abnormal overactivation of B cells and subsequent pathologic production of auto-antibodies.

 Provention disclosed in the first quarter of 2022 that they had initiated a Phase 2a trial in SLE of PRV-3279.
-The PREVAIL-2 study is a Phase 2a proof-of-concept (POC) study in moderate-to-severe SLE patients induced into response with a short course of corticosteroids, and then monitored for relapse, after randomization to either PRV-3279 or placebo treatment.
-Provention has indicated that it expects to report top-line results of the PREVAIL-2 study in the second half of 2024.
+The PREVAIL-2 study is a Phase 2a proof-of-concept (POC) study in moderate-to-severe SLE patients.
+Patients are induced into response with a short course of corticosteroids, and then monitored for relapse, after randomization to either PRV-3279 or placebo treatment.